TXH-mercury/VALOR/README.md

 - prepare txt_mapper.json. txt_mapper files map videoIDs to its descriptions.
 Format {'video0':['desc1','desc2',...'desc20']}.
 For VideoQA task, the format is {'video0':[{'question':'what color is ...?', 'answer':'red'},{'question':'Is the boy ...?', 'answer':'yes'}]}
 - prepare caption_annotation.json.
 This file is used for computing caption metrics. format: [{'video_id':'video0','caption','A boy is ...'}, {'video_id':'video1','caption','A girl is ...'}]

-The processed  dataset path should be following:
+The processed  dataset path should be as follows:
  ```
     ├── datasets
     │   ├── msrvtt